QED1224/Toontown-Resources/Guide.md

 ### Special Cases <a name="toon-atk-acc-1"></a>

 Fires and Trap have 95% and 100% accuracy respectively.
-In addition, both are always assigned an `atkHit` of 1, which means they were *guaranteed* to hit.
+In addition, both were always assigned an `atkHit` of 1, which means they were *guaranteed* to hit.

 ### Equation <a name="toon-atk-acc-2"></a>